Back

 Shoving faces in cake in Mexico

 Perhaps one of the best traditions on this list is ‘La Mordida’, a Mexican birthday tradition.
 The birthday girl or boy will have their hands tied behind their back and when they go to take the first bite of cake, they will have their face pushed right into it whilst the rest of the party guests shout “Mordida!
 Mordida!
 Mordida!”, the Spanish word for ‘take a bite’.
-It’s particularly important to note here that Mexican cakes are pretty creamy.
+It’s particularly important to note here that Mexican cakes are pretty creamy, which can make quite a mess.

 Battle of the oranges in Italy